Instructions for the NationStates Semester Exam are directly below. Please read them thoroughly

 - A general manual on NationStates rules is available at The One Stop Rules Shop.
 Above all, please do as I say, not as I do: Remain completely anonymous on NationStates.
 Do not give out any personally identifiable information.

-- Do not place anything in my physical on–campus mailbox.
+- Do not place anything in my physical on–campus mailbox or under my office door.
 (Things have gotten lost that way.)

 - As you will find out, I am not shy about expressing my political philosophy.
 This project can allow you to talk back to me online.